Relintai/pandemonium_engine/doc/engine/voxelman.md

 ### VoxelWorldCubic

-This is my own meshing algorithm, it's basicly a Minecraft style mesher that can take isolevel into account.
+This is my own meshing algorithm, it's basically a Minecraft style mesher that can take isolevel into account.

 It's kind of a pain to use, it might get removed.